zhf3564859793/RLPolyG/README.md

 ### Installation

-You can use pip to install them.
+* You can use pip to install them.
-* npm
   ```sh
   pip install requirements.txt -r
   ```